 combining SIMD methods with 4-stage pipeline parallelism to further improve throughput

 Lin and Medforth 2012.
 Although these research prototypes handled the full syntax of

 schema-less XML documents, they lacked the functionality required by full XML parsers.

 Commercial XML processors support transcoding of multiple character sets and can

 parse and validate against multiple document vocabularies.
 Additionally, they provide

-API facilities beyond those found in research prototypes, including the widely used SAX,
+API facilities beyond those found in research prototypes, including the widely used